 If the review doesn’t flag any issues, CodeSignal verifies the assessment result after one to three business days.
 Both your company and the candidate have access to view the verification decision.
 In the event of a failed verification, the candidate can retake the assessment after a cooldown period that varies by evaluation type.

-The Pre-Screen Certify tab within the CodeSignal dashboard has everything you need to manage certified assessments for your company.
-The Certifications section on this page has links to each of CodeSignal’s Skills Evaluation Frameworks.
+The Pre-Screen tab within the CodeSignal dashboard has everything you need to manage assessments for your company.
+This section on this page has links to each of CodeSignal’s Skills Evaluation Frameworks.
 This is where you can choose the specific type of evaluation you intend on sending to candidates.

 Customize assessment configuration before inviting candidates